Eindhoven, the Netherlands

 Please submit your contributions via: https://easychair.org/conferences/?conf=dl19

 or for Personal Story, submit to email@example.com.
-The submission deadline is 18th of May 2019.
-Notification of acceptance will follow 1st of July 2019.
+The submission deadline was been extended to 1 June, 2019.
+Notification of acceptance will follow in or around the 10th of July 2019.

 The Alzheimer Europe conference 2019 will take place in the Netherlands, the Hague, on 24 and 25 October, and we partner with them to share selected submissions and tracks, follow our website for more info http://www.dementialabconference.com.
 Looking forward to meet you at the conference!